hercychang/prep-step-1/part7-control_flow/loops.md

 ```

 Like if statements, while loops begin with a keyword (`while`) followed by a
 conditional expression.
-Also like if statements, while loops end with `end`.
-If
+They also end end with `end`.
+If the conditional
-the conditional expression evaluates to a truthy value, then the interpreter
+expression evaluates to a truthy value, then the interpreter executes the
-executes the subordinate block.
-The interpreter then rechecks the condition and
+subordinate block.
+The interpreter then rechecks the condition and executes the
-executes the block again if it's still truthy.
-A while loop instructs the Ruby
+block again if it's still truthy.
+A while loop instructs the Ruby interpreter to
-interpreter to execute its subordinate block as long as its conditional
-expression is truthy.
+execute its subordinate block as long as its conditional expression is truthy.

 The above code is an example of an **infinite loop**, a sequence of instructions
 that loops endlessly.
 An infinite loop is almost always a mistake.